 - You have three totes of baby clothes and one large tote of kids toys, for the grandkids (though my oldest child is twelve).

 - You know which tote houses your grade seven year book and that porcelain mother goose that opens to a perfume bottle (perfume that you mixed from chicken bouillon and water when you were just six).

-Come to think of it, you really should have taken out shares in Rubbermaid before you got married.
+Come to think of it, I really should have taken out shares in Rubbermaid before you got married.

-Oh, and the kids think you have too many books (oops, wrong list—that belongs on the ‘you know you’re a homeschooler’ list).
+Oh, and the kids think I have too many books (oops, wrong list—that belongs on the ‘you know you’re a homeschooler’ list).

 We lived in that house for seven years.
 Seven years where we travelled and homeschooled our family of four.
 Then we decided to move, again, and simplify again.

-As off grid homeschooler, I could learn to chop wood and harness our forest, I could continue learning drying our laundry, and plant vegetables.
+As off grid homeschoolers, we could learn to chop wood and harness our forest, we could continue learning drying our laundry, and planting vegetables.

 But I know that living off-grid in order to simplify my life is a fantasy.